yiruzu/esx-getSharedObject-fix/README.md

 ## Installation

-1. Download the latest release of this repository.
-2. Extract the content of the archive and do the following steps...

-3. Copy the `common.lua` from the `client` folder.
-4. Go to your `es_extended/client` folder.
-5. Replace the existing file with my file.

-6. Copy the `common.lua` from the `server` folder.
-7. Go to your `es_extended/server`.
-8. Replace the existing file with my file.

-## Alternative Installation

-In case you prefer a simpler alternative installation method, you can follow these steps:

 Open both the common.lua files located in the client and server folders.
 Replace the content at the top of both files with the following code: